 The Future Ghost is the blind woman from earlier who wastes no time in transforming into the White Witch.

 The “silent ghost” thing that they’re going for is undermined by the character speaking and singing at the beginning of the movie.
 They head straight to the graveyard where we get our fifth, sixth or possibly tenth all-cast musical number.

 I cannot get over how fucking stupid Scrooge is.
 The completely indistinguishable song they’re singing is filled with lyrics about how Scrooge specifically is going to die and we even see his bloated grey corpse.

 Still he doesn’t get it.

-Eventually, he sees his gravestone and does.
-I felt nothing here, we don’t really know this Scrooge because we spent too much time watching excessively long dance numbers.
+Eventually, he sees his gravestone and gets it.
+I felt nothing here, we don’t really know this Scrooge because we spent too much time watching dance numbers.
 Albert Finney didn’t have this problem.

 The stone table breaks in two and Scrooge wakes up.

 The first thing he does is grab a caroler and pull him indoors.
 His friend immediately runs away and Scrooge starts garbling about ghosts.
 The boy doesn’t look too happy about this.

 Two gold sovereigns are pressed into his hand and they’re off to the butchers.
 Questions later.